Cover Letter 101

 9. Your signature

-Here is an example cover letter – but at the bottom of this page you can find popular books on cover letters.
-Having a book on hand to refer to is a nice tool to have.
-I own three cover letter and resume books myself.
-I’ve even thought about writing resumes for others.
+Here is a free resume cover letter sample for telecommuting – but at the bottom of this page, you can find other helpful links on cover letters.
+Having more references than one can be helpful.
+Also… I personally own three cover letter and resume books – they make great references as well.
+I've even thought about writing resumes for others.
 But I really feel like you can save yourself some major bucks by doing it yourself.
-And with books to refer to – it makes it so much easier.
+And with books to refer to and all the info on the internet – it makes it so much easier.

-Be sure to have someone objective take a look – some times a fresh set of eyes can fine tune a cover letter or resume for you.
+Be sure to have someone objective take a look – sometimes a fresh set of eyes can fine tune a telecommuting cover letter or resume for you.

 Name